Table of Contents

 3. Document all public APIs

-Creating: Use /spec-kitty.constitution to interactively create this file.
+Creating: Use /spec-kitty.charter to interactively create this file.

 Mission Configuration (Advanced)